Are you new to blogging and wondering what is the best blogging sites to start a new blog?

-- Wix Ads: The free plan shows Wix ads on your blog that makes your blog looks spammy.
+- Ads: Wix’s free plan shows Wix ads on your blog that makes your blog looks spammy.

 - Expensive: You need to upgrade to their paid plan for basic features like adding a custom domain name.
-The paid plans of Wix is more expensive than other blog platforms.
+The paid plans of Wix are more expensive than other blog platforms.